Reading Time: 4 minutes

 Volume “sprint” workouts such as 10 x 100m and 8 x 200m at 70-75% speed with short rest periods are not speed builders.
 These are conditioning workouts that would be better served as a tempo running workout.

 To get faster you have to put an emphasis on improving your acceleration and your maximum velocity.
-Workouts like 3-6 x 30m for acceleration or 3-6 x 30m flys for maximum velocity are the type of workouts you want to do to improve your speed.
+Therefore workouts like 2-5 x 30m for acceleration or 2-5 x 30m flys for maximum velocity are the type of workouts you want to do to improve your speed.

 You can increase your speed and build a better body by purchasing my new, groundbreaking eBook, Use Speed To Get Lean.